-Prove that the activities (i.e. navigation, search and rescue and emergency response) remain feasible during construction operation and decommissioning of the development.
+Show that the activities (i.e. navigation, search and rescue and emergency response) will remain feasible during construction and operation of the development.

 Produce an intelligent comparative value of the change in risk associated with the activity caused by the development